curvedinf/dir-assistant/README.md

 dir-assistant
 ```

-Running `dir-assistant` will scan all files recursively from in your current directory.
+Running `dir-assistant` will scan all files recursively in your current directory.
 Files will be included
 automatically when you enter a prompt for the LLM.

 ## Optional: Select A Hardware Platform